JSachdev92/TrafficSignClassifier/CarND-Traffic-Sign-Classifier-Project/JayantSachdev_Traffic_Sign_Classifier.md

 For the dataprocessing, i just normalized the pixel data between 0 and 1.
 This is one area i would like to spend more time on when i revisit the project as i feel that adding data and using pre-processing techiniques like converting to greyscale will yield even better results.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### Designing the Model Architecture and design decisions

 In terms of the model architecture, i started with the LeNet architecture from the CNN lesson and adjusted the input information and final output information to get it to run.
-I think tried to play with the hyperparameters, specifically the learning rate, EPOCH and batch size.
+I started with the LeNET architecture based on the directions given in the project and in the course materials.
+The LeNET architecture utilizes Convolutional Neural Networks (CNN's) in sequence, connected to fully connected layers to process information.
+I think it is good for a traffic sign classification problem because CNN's are known to be useful to detect information in an image since it breaks down the image into smaller images, moves over the whole image and creates a new image with the results.
+This allows it to learn individual defining aspects of images, without human supervision and with minimal computational cost.
+Initially I took the LeNET architecture and tried to play with the hyperparameters, specifically the learning rate, EPOCH and batch size.
 I managed to obtain a 92% validation accuracy which was higher than i was expecting.
 I then realized that there was some definite overfitting occuring, so i implemented a basic L2 regularization, adding a cost for the weights at every step of the network.
 After tuning the hyper parameters, i achieved a 93% validation accuracy with this approach.
 I then decided to replace the L2 regularization with the dropout technique taught in the classroom.
 I initially put this on all the layers except the final output and achieved a validation accuracy of 95%.
 I then reduced the number of dropouts until i found an optimal solution with 1 dropout in the 2nd convolution layer and  1 dropout in the 1st fully connected layer.
 This allowed me to improve my validation accuracy to 96%.
 I then added another CNN layer, adjusted the dropout probability and utilized and adaptive learning rate so that i can use a high rate at the begining and a lower learning rate towards the end of the training cycle and achieved a final learning rate of: 96.6%